 Ricky Martin restraining order scrapped by Puerto Rico judge

-SAN JUAN, July 21 (Reuters) - A Puerto Rico judge has lifted a restraining order against singer and actor Ricky Martin at the request of the man who earlier this month had said the pop icon had harassed him, a lawyer representing Martin said on Thursday.
+SAN JUAN, July 21 (Reuters) - A Puerto Rico judge has lifted a restraining order on actor and singer Ricky Martin at the request of the man who earlier this month had said the pop icon had harassed him, lawyers representing Martin said on Thursday.

 The man had said in a domestic violence complaint that he feared for his safety because Martin had refused to accept his decision to end a romantic relationship, had continued calling him and had loitered outside his home.

+"This was never anything more than a troubled individual making false allegations with nothing to substantiate them," Martin's lawyers wrote in a statement that the singer posted on his Twitter account along with the words "Truth prevails."

-The man's attorney opened the virtual hearing by requesting that Judge Raiza Cajigas close the case, Martin's laywer, Joaquin Monserrate, said in a telephone interview.
+One of the lawyers, Joaquin Monserrate, had said in an earlier telephone interview that the man's attorney opened Thursday's hearing by requesting that Judge Raiza Cajigas close the case.

 "The judge asked the pertinent questions - if anyone had threatened him, if anyone had offered him anything in exchange - and (his lawyer) said no, that it was a voluntary decision," Monserrate said.